E-commerce

 Cross-check with GA4

-Example: if your desktop conversion is fine but mobile drops at the address step, you probably do not need a complete redesign.
+Example: if your desktop conversion is good but mobile drops at the address step, you probably do not need a complete redesign.
 You need a very targeted test on the form, fee readability, or the payment method offered.

-Before payment: friction often starts earlier
+Before payment: friction often arises earlier

 Before optimizing the funnel fields, check: